pdhoot16/Handwriting-Analysis/README.md

-# Handwriting-Analysis
+# Behavior Prediction based on Handwriting using Machine Learning
-Predicting Human Behavior based on Handwriting
+Predicting Human Behavior based on their Handwriting.